 Clarification Required

-Thus far, there has been surprisingly little debate on the connection between TDM and IP infringement risks for end users using AI that has been trained on scraped data.
+Thus far, there has been surprisingly little discussion about the infringement risks for end users using AI that has been trained on scraped data.

 The author of a computer-generated work is defined in Section 9(2) of the Copyright Designs and Patents Act 1988 as “the person by whom the arrangements necessary for the creation of the work are undertaken”.
 Whether or not the threshold of originality required for copyright (requiring sufficient skill, labour, and judgement) is met by a user entering prompts into an AI model is also at the very least open to question, but beyond the scope of this post.